counterbeing/homepage/hugo_tech_blog/content/articles/the_mysteries_of_the_ruby_heredoc.md

 CSV
 ```

+It's worth noting what's actually happening here, as I'd never seen the syntax for calling a method on the result of a heredoc before.
+The `<<-CSV` part, is just your regular heredoc, it's saying that the end of the string is at the next occurrence of the text `CSV`, which you will find at the end.
+Then, the method `csv_doc` is called on the resulting instance of `String`.

 This formatting is all about being able to read it in the context of code or a test.
 In order to achieve this formatting, this is where the monkey patch comes in.

 ```ruby